Coming Home to the Healer Within: The Importance of Self-Trust

 Self-Trust

 Self-trust is the ability to listen to your own inner knowing and honor what resonates as true for you.
 It's your capacity to sense what feels aligned and what doesn't, and to trust that sensing.
-In a world that profits from your self-doubt, reclaiming this becomes a revolutionary act.
+Yes, this takes time and practice for many of us, but in a world that profits from your self-doubt, reclaiming this becomes a revolutionary act.
 Each person who dares to trust their inner wisdom becomes a living testament to a different way of being.

 As someone who offers support through my website, I want to acknowledge my own place in this healing space.
-I make no claims to heal anyone or possess ultimate truth.
+I make no claims to heal anyone or possess ultimate truth and I question of those who make such claims.
 My role is to support others in finding their own path to healing and wholeness.
 This stance comes from a deep commitment to sovereignty and the recognition and honoring of each person's inherent ability to discern their own truth.

-However, it make me wonder if something is stirring in the collective consciousness, a yearning for for true wholeness, to be known, to be felt and experienced.
-One that is not coming from outside ourselves but from the depths of our being, from the ancient wisdom that lives in our bones, from the truth that's written in our very DNA.
+However, it make me wonder if something is stirring in the collective consciousness, a deep yearning for for true wholeness.
+One that is not coming from outside ourselves but from the depths of our being, from the ancient wisdom that lives in our bones, from the truth that's written in our very DNA, the own knowing from our own soul.

-For when we start trusting ourselves a bit more, our healing doesn't have to be downloaded, activated, or channeled.
-It simply lives in the quiet spaces between your breaths, in the wisdom of your cells, in the truth your heart has always known.
+It seems that when we start trusting ourselves a bit more, our healing doesn't have to be downloaded, activated, or channeled.
+It can simply live in the quiet spaces between your breaths, in the wisdom of your body and nervous systme, in the truth your heart has always known.

-So how might be able to access that wisdom?
+So how might we be able to access that wisdom?

 How does your body respond when you're truly listening to your inner wisdom versus when you're forcing yourself to follow external guidance?
 Take a moment to notice the different sensations.